 In 1994, Oni studied Dunbar's life, poetry and performed with the Bob Jones Dance and Theater Ensemble of the Coatesville Cultural Society of Chester County Pennsylvania.

 In 1996 Dr. Ruby Perkins of Cheyney University in Pennsylvania requested Oni to present for her English class.

-Oni's most popular program, features the southern dialect spoken word poetry of poet & author, Paul Laurence Dunbar (1872-1906).
+This unique historical and highly theatrical sto'try (poetic storytelling) is an uplifting educational and entertaining experience.
+The play features the southern dialect spoken word poetry of the iconic poet & author, Paul Laurence Dunbar (1872-1906).

-It reveals the personal heartfelt experiences of a woman living on a plantation in America.
+'Lias' Mother reveals the personal heartfelt experiences of an enslaved woman living on a southern plantation in America.

-Elias, or 'Lias for short, is a fictional character mentioned in Dunbar's most beloved and recited poem, In The Morning.
-Lasana brings the poems to life, with music, movement and a simple yet elegant delivery with her engaging monologue.
+Elias, affectionately called 'Lias' by his mother, is a fictional character mentioned in Dunbar's most beloved and recited poem, In The Morning.

-Some times 'Lias' Mother travels with her young son, most times she discovers 'Lias sleeping in the audience.
-"Lias' Mother brings out the best in her co-actor, be they a youngster or an elder.
+"Lias' Mother brings out the best in her co-actors, be they a youngster or an elder.

-Oni Lasana arranged the poem to the hip hop music of Timbaland, giving Dunbar's classic poem a modern unforgettable twist.
+Oni Lasana arranged the poem to the hip hop music of Timbaland, giving Dunbar's classic poem an unforgettable modern twist.

-Paul Laurence Dunbar's most loved and recited poem comes to life as Oni comforts Elias as only a mother can.
+Paul Laurence Dunbar's most loved and recited poem comes to life as Oni comforts her son Elias as only a mother can.
 With tender loving care, good advice and a little discipline.

 * REPERTOIRE *